garethpaul/twilio-go-pub-sub-example/README.md

-# Pubsub Push Flow
+# Twilio-Go Pub Sub Example
 ## What is it?
-This repo contains Terraform and Golang code for showcasing of Pub/Sub message flow using IaC and principle of least privilege on GCP.
+This repo contains Terraform and Golang code for showcasing of Pub/Sub message flow using IaC and principle of least privilege on GCP with Twilio Go.

 ## Deploying:
 Export `PROJECT_ID` as environmental variable before running docker-compose build and push.
 The solution assumes you're utilizing GCR as your container registry and you should enable GCR API in the project on beforehand.